Linuxfabrik/monitoring-plugins/check-plugins/docker-image/README.md

 ## Overview

 Lists the container images on a host and checks how old they are.
 Reports each image's repository tag, age and size, and alerts when an image is older than the configured thresholds, which is a sign that a rebuild or pull was missed.
 Images can be selected or excluded by name using regular expressions.
-For Podman, use the podman-image check instead.
+On a host with many images, `--brief` hides the rows within the thresholds so the table shows only the images that are too old.
+For Podman, use the `podman-image` check instead.
 Requires root or sudo.

 **Important Notes:**